GHG REDUCTION Toolkit

 Image Source: Greenhouse Gas Protocol, ghgprotocol.org

 Production, transportation, and distribution of goods can all contribute to greenhouse gas emissions.
-Additionally, heating and lighting used in store operations can also add to this.
+Additionally, heating and lighting used in facilities operations can also add to this.

 • Optimize production processes to reduce emissions from the manufacture of goods.